BrowserBox/BrowserBox/README.md

 > [!TIP]
 > The run script may prompt you to perform some setup steps.
 Follow those and you'll be on your way to BrowserBox Land in no time! :joy_cat:

+> [!WARNING]
+> Apple macOS users may find the Docker version to be the least stable.
+A common problem encountered when running BrowserBox Docker on macOS is tabs inexplicably freeze on occasion.
+A workaround is to close the problem tab, and resume in a new tab.
+This issues does not occur in BrowserBox Docker on other systems.

 #### Custom Docker Options

 To run a specific version manually, tag it as latest, then run it via the run_script: